 Your phone needs to be running Android 10 for this to work, but anyone can scan the QR code regardless of what version of Android they're running.
 Even if the code is scanned with an iPhone, it'll still work.

-If you're like me and live in an apartment complex with a lot of different networks cluttering your guest's Wi-Fi page on their phone, this can be a life-saver.
+Upgrading to the best wireless router can improve your signal quality but if you're like me and live in an apartment complex with a lot of different networks cluttering your guest's Wi-Fi page on their phone, this can be a life-saver.

 Our top equipment picks